-Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935, trading as Platinum Asset Management ("Platinum") is the responsible entity and issuer of units in the Platinum International Fund (the "Fund").
-The Platinum Trust Product Disclosure Statement No. 11 dated 3 July 2017, the Supplementary Product Disclosure Statement dated 23 February 2018 and the Second Supplementary Product Disclosure Statement dated 16 October 2018 (together the "PDS") provide details about the Fund.
+Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935, trading as Platinum Asset Management ("Platinum") is the responsible entity and issuer of units in the Platinum International Fund (Quoted Managed Hedge Fund) (the "Fund").
+The Platinum Quoted Managed Funds Product Disclosure Statement dated 14 September 2017, the Supplementary Product Disclosure Statement dated 23 February 2018 and the Second Supplementary Product Disclosure Statement dated 23 October 2018 (together the PDS) provide details about the Fund.
 You can obtain a copy of the PDS from Platinum's website www.platinum.com.au, or by contacting Investor Services on 1300 726 700 (Australian investors only), or 0800 700 726 (New Zealand investors only), or 02 9255 7500, or via invest@platinum.com.au.
 The information presented in this Fact Sheet is general information only and is not intended to be financial product advice.
 It has not been prepared taking into account your investment objectives, financial situation or needs, and should not be used as the basis for making an investment decision.
-Before making any investment decision.
 Before making any investment decision you need to consider (with your financial adviser) your particular investment needs, objectives and financial circumstances.
 Some numerical figures in this Fact Sheet have been subject to rounding adjustments.
-Neither Platinum nor any company in the Platinum Group®, including any of their directors, officers or employees (collectively "Platinum Persons"), guarantee the performance of the Fund, the repayment of income.
-To the extent permitted by law, no liability is accepted by any Platinum Person for any loss or damage as a result of any reliance on this information.
-The market commentary reflects Platinum's views and beliefs at the time of preparation, which are subject to change without notice.
-No representations or warranties are made by any Platinum Person as to their accuracy or reliability.
+Neither Platinum nor any company in the Platinum Group®, including any of their directors, officers or employees (collectively "Platinum Persons"), guarantee the performance of the Fund, the repayment of capital, or the payment of income.
+To the extent permitted by law, no liability is accepted by any Platinum Person for any loss or damage as a result of any reliance on this